 School counselors may also find themselves in situations where they need to communicate with outside sources regarding student progress but still maintain client confidentiality.
 In these cases it’s important for both parties involved (the counselor and those being communicated with) understand what can and cannot be shared without compromising patient privacy – something which should be discussed during the initial consultation session before any treatment begins.

-With this knowledge, school counselors can then work together with external professionals in order provide better care for their students while adhering to the highest ethical standard possible.
+With this knowledge, remote positions for summer teaching roles can then work together with external professionals in order provide better care for their students while adhering to the highest ethical standard possible.
 So how do school counselors balance confidentiality and safety?
 That’ll be explored next…

 How Do School Counselors Balance Confidentiality And Safety?